What doesn’t kill you makes you stronger?

 In brief, research regarding ACEs (Adverse Childhood Experiences) has been conducted since the 90’s by the CDC.
 But, as Jane Ellen Stevens (ACEsTooHigh) points out, this is not only “the first self-help book about ACEs, it’s the first book that explains what’s been called the unified science of human development in clear language for people who aren’t scientists or medical professionals.”

-How the Author’s Info Can Help
+How Childhood Disrupted Can Help

-As told to Stevens:
+As told to Stevens by the author:

 - You can find out your own ACE scores and if it feels safe, provide this info to your doctors, mental health providers, and families.

 - Learn that the effects of trauma aren’t easily separated into mental vs. physical health issues.